818-597-8627 info@rcdsmm.org

 Celebrate the 50th Anniversary of Earth Day with this awesome compliation of RCD staffers telling you how to celebrate Earth Day from home, what inspired us to pursue a career in working for the environment, and what our earliest memory of being with and amongst nature was!

-Watch the full Earth Day 50 RCD video here.
+Watch the full Earth Day 50 RCD video here

 RCDSMM Works with NASA to Study Tree Mortality

 RCDSMM scientists and citizen volunteers have been studying tree mortality due to drought and invasive beetles.
 Collaboration with NASA to get the “10,000 foot” view of trees in the Santa Monica Mountains has greatly enhanced the project.
-Watch the video about Tree Mortality study for more information.